rmoraes92/nestac/README.md

 structures using path-like string format.

 If you work with Python you're probably familiar with [glom](https://glom.readthedocs.io/en/latest/) and that is where the ideia came from.

 The necessity to make an implementation in Rust comes from a project initially developed in Python that had to loop through of .json files to update their properties using [glom](https://glom.readthedocs.io/en/latest/).

 Once we start increase the workload to 1k+ inputs the Python script started to present performance issues.
 That lead to the decision of rewrite the application using Rust but it would still need to support the path strings to make the property updates just like with [glom](https://glom.readthedocs.io/en/latest/).

+## Supported Structures

+- json
+- toml

 ## Installation